jnimish77/Cloud-Computing-and-Programming-using-various-tools/MPI_Practice_Examples/README.md

   Because each process will be sending and receiving,if every process calls its Recv first, the program will hang.
 What about if each calls Send?)

+* Code_4: In our parallel implementation of the calculation of the dot product, “dotProductParallel_1.py”, the number of processes must evenly divide the length of the vectors.
+Rewrite the code so that it runs regardless of vector length and number of processes (though for convenience, you may assume that the vector length is greater than the number of processes).
+  Remember the principle of load balancing.
+Use Scatterv() to accomplish this.

+* code_5: Alter your code from the previous exercise so that it calculates the supremum norm(the maximal element) of one of the vectors (choose any one).
+This will include changing the operator Op in the call to Reduce.

+*code_6: Use Scatter to parallellize the multiplication of a matrix and a vector.
+There are two ways that this can be accomplished.
+Both use Scatter to distribute the matrix, but one uses Bcast to distribute the vector and Gather to finish while the other uses Scatter to segment the vector and finishes with Reduce.
+Outline how each would be done.
+Discuss which would be more efficient (hint: think about memory usage).
+Then, write the code for the better one.
+Generate an arbitrary matrix on the root node.
+You may assume that the number of processes is equal to the number of rows (columns) of a square matrix.
+Example code demonstrating scattering a matrix is shown below:

+          from mpi4py import MPI
+          import numpy
+          comm = MPI.COMM_WORLD
+          rank = comm.Get_rank()
+          A = numpy.array([[1.,2.,3.],[4.,5.,6.],[7.,8.,9.]])
+          local_a = numpy.zeros(3)
+          comm.Scatter(A,local_a)
+          print "process", rank, "has", local_a